saulpierotti/.dotfiles/README.md

 - I use linux-zen and I also installed its headers
 - I removed the vanilla kernel to avoid 2 lengthy compilations at every package update
+- I keep also the LTS kernel and its headers as a backup

 ## GPU